 WiFi is great and provides a convenient method of accessing your broadband when browsing the web on a portable device, but it isn't always so good when you want to move large amounts of data quickly.
-Online gaming, media streaming or moving files between computers around the home is much faster and more reliable if there is a dedicated cable to carry the information.
+Online gaming, media streaming or moving files between computers around the home is much faster, more secure and more reliable if there is a dedicated cable to carry the information.

-If WiFi lag is causing you to get fragged on the PlayStation, suffer stutter on Netflix, or if it's taking an age to perform a backup between your laptop and desktop then it may be time to go wired* and enjoy typical speed increases from 54Mb/s to 1000Mb/s**
+If WiFi lag is causing PlayStation frag or streaming stuttering, or if it's taking an age to perform a backup between your laptop and desktop, then it may be time to go wired* and enjoy typical speed increases from 54Mb/s to 1000Mb/s**

 It may be the case that you just don't like the idea of sending your data out into the airwaves on WiFi and prefer the increased security of a fully wired connection.
 Alternatively, maybe WiFi just doesn't reach the far corners of your home where you need it, you work from home and require a solid and reliable connection or you have an outbuilding you've converted into an office/study and need to extend connectivity into it.

-Whatever the reason, if you want to pipe dedicated network cabling anywhere in the home then contact me to arrange a site survey and no-obligation quotation.
+Whatever the reason, if you want to pipe dedicated network cabling where you need it, then contact me to arrange a site survey and no-obligation quotation.

 |Fast, secure, closed circuit data connectivity|